 The Albondigas Soup Is Ready To Eat!

 All that’s left to do is to ladle the hot soup into individual serving bowls.
-Serve albondigas soup hot with a slice of toasted french bread, and a nice mixed green salad on the side… and enjoy!
+Serve albondigas soup hot with a slice of warm bread and a mixed green salad on the side.
+Enjoy!

 A bowl of albondigas soup, with meatballs and carrots.

-I hope you enjoy this simple to prepare, yet very tasty albondigas soup!
+I hope you enjoy this simple to prepare, yet tasty albondigas soup!
 It is a family favorite, and I really think you will enjoy it!
-Have a GREAT day!

 Looking For More SOUP Recipes?

-You can find all of my soup recipes in the Recipe Index, located at the top of the page.
-A few of our family favorites include:
+You can find ALL of my recipes in the Recipe Index, located at the top of the page.
+I have lots of delicious soup recipes to choose from, including:

 Facebook page: The Grateful Girl Cooks!